 Curious about my painting method?
 Follow me through the stages of this painting, titled "Canyon."

 After gridding and placing the basic shapes on the canvas, I water down my acrylic mixes and put down a wash of colors.
-When it dries, I'm ready to pixel the entire image.
+When it dries, I'll be ready to pixel the entire image.

 Now I pixelate the painting-- but I actually see it more as quilting squares.
 This is really how I visualize my paintings.